“It finally got you, didn’t it! Snuffed it……took a long time though.”

 “He must have been excited as well because he groaned and made all sorts of noises!”

 “Well, that is just like that.
 But I can’t think why dad did that.
 Especially to our mother.
 She was always kind and looked after him, preparing his lunch when he went to the mines.”

 “Maybe it was just boredom.
-He wanted to get out of the rut, the daily Life of a provider.
+Father wanted to get out of the rut, the daily life of a provider.
 In any case, he had another lover, and I saw that as well.
 It was the organ player in the church we went to.
 Was she not called Ms. Christensen?”

 “Yes, but she was old.
 Why would dad have any sex with her?
 She was older than our mother and not very nice looking.
 Did he do it with her in the same place?”

 “No. he didn’t.
 He did it with her in the grass behind our lot.
-It was funny because I was in the grass with Tracy.
+It was funny because I was on the grass with Tracy.
 You remember Tracy Briggs, our teacher’s youngest.
 She saw it as well.
 She thought if they do it, so can we.
 She only wanted to kiss at first.
 But then when we watched, she said we should do it.
-She is over there.
-You can ask her.
+She is over there, and you can ask her.
 She talks a lot.
 She is quite different now from the time you knew her.”

 “Maybe he saw no risk.
-Maybe he was just lustern, and mother could not give him what he wanted.
+Maybe he was just lustern, and his mother could not give him what he wanted.
 So, he looked for it somewhere else.
-Lots of the people in here made that experience.
+Lots of the people here had that experience.
 And most of it was in secret.”

 “Damn, it gets hot in here.
 I wish I had a fan or air conditioning!”